 Do you ever feel awkward and socially inept?
 If so, don't fret because lots of people feel that way.
-Take control of your life and learn some basic etiquette tips to help you feel more poised and graceful.
+Take control of your life and learn some basic etiquette and manners tips to help you feel more poised and graceful.
+It doesn't take much effort, but the reward will be great as it touches every aspect of your life.

-There are times throughout every day of your life when you have to make a choice of whether to use good etiquette or be the person everyone avoids.
+There are times throughout every day of your life when you have to make a choice of whether to use good etiquette or be that person whose friends and family start avoiding.
 Even under the most trying of situations, it isn’t that much more difficult to be well mannered, and you’ll ultimately feel better later if you do the right thing.

 Be Friendly and Polite